 A finished appliance is any device or unit that delivers a function and has its own enclosure.

 A finished appliance is considered as apparatus in the sense of the EMCD, if it is intended for the end-user and thus has to fulfil all the applicable provisions of the Directive.
-If the finished appliance is made available on the market for everybody the requirements of the EMCD has to be fulfilled.
+If the finished appliance is made available on the market the requirements of the EMCD has to be fulfilled.

-When the finished appliance is intended exclusively for an industrial assembly operation for incorporation into other apparatus, it is not apparatus in the sense of the EMCD and consequently the EMCD does not apply.

 Combination of finished appliances (systems)

 A combination of several finished appliances which is made available as a single functional unit intended for the end-user is considered to be apparatus.
 Such a system, within the sense of the EMCD, is combined, and/or designed and/or put together and marketed under one name or trade mark by the same person (the “manufacturer”) and is intended to be placed on the market for distribution as a single functional unit for end-use and to be installed and operated together to perform a specific task.
 All provisions of the EMCD, as defined for apparatus, apply to the combination as a whole.